 Many people think of scientists as working alone, but in reality, most science is done in collaboration with others.
 The Deep Fault Drilling Project is an example of scientists from several countries working together to learn as much as possible about something.
 All the researchers are trying to learn more about conditions deep within an active fault zone.

-See this Interactive map of the Alpine Fault and links to a virtual field trip on the University of Otago Geology website.
+Find our more about the Alpine Fault (including a link to a virtual field trip) on the University of Otago Geology website.